-The Park and Ride Shuttle Service employed seven part-time drivers, who all offered a pleasant attitude to start or end your day.
-Each driver offered a safe and courteous ride, and little waiting times between bus runs.
+The Park and Ride Shuttle Service employed three part-time drivers, who all offered a pleasant attitude to start or end your day.
+Each driver offered a safe and courteous ride.

-Park and Ride had a decrease in ridership this past year with 75,555 passengers.
-This is attributed to the decrease in enrollment.
+Park and Ride had a decrease in ridership this past year with 40,355 passengers.
+This is attributed to the reduced hours of operations.

-In May, a decision was made to reduce hours of operation for the 2018-2019 academic year.
+In May (2018), a decision was made by the VP of Finance and Administration to reduce the hours of operation of the service for the 2018-2019 academic year.

-This was the twelfth year that the shuttle service was offered.
-Over the last 12 years we have transported 650,110 passengers.
-The passenger totals do not reflect the extra service that the Park & Ride does during the year such as admissions event, home coming to say a few.
+This was the thirteenth year that the shuttle service was offered.
+Over the last 13 years we have transported 690,465 passengers.
 Every year we receive many compliments from students and staff thanking us for this service.

-- There were 37,635 passengers serviced for the fall 2017 semester. - There were 37,920 passengers serviced for the spring 2018 semester. - A total of 75,555 passengers used the shuttle for 2017-2018. - A total of 4,440 passengers used the shuttle on the Maytum Extended Hours route, from 5:30pm to 7:30pm.
+- There were 17,740 passengers serviced for the fall 2018 semester. - There were 22,615 passengers serviced for the spring 2019 semester. - A total of 40,355 passengers used the shuttle for 2018-2019.